 Payments under operating leases account for a significant portion of our operating expenses and has historically been our third largest expense behind cost of sales and our employee related costs.
-Total rent expense, including contingent rent (or "percentage rent") based on sales of some of our stores, real estate taxes, insurance and common area maintenance charges, was \$78.0 million, \$68.8 million and \$61.8 million for fiscal 2012, 2011 and 2010.
-At February 2, 2013, we were committed to property owners for minimum operating leases obligations for \$485.6 million.
-In addition, substantially all of our store leases provide for contingent rent payments based on sales of the respective stores, as well as real estate taxes, insurance and common area maintenance charges.
+Total rent expense, including contingent rent based on sales of some of our stores, was \$53.4 million, \$50.0 million and \$44.1 million for fiscal 2013, 2012 and 2011.
+Total rent expense amounts do not include real estate taxes, insurance, common area maintenance charges and other executory costs, which were \$32.0 million, \$28.0 million and \$24.7 million for fiscal 2013, 2012 and 2011.

+At February 1, 2014, we were committed to property owners for minimum lease payments of \$353.8 million.
+In addition to minimum lease payments, substantially all of our store leases provide for contingent rent payments based on sales of the respective stores, as well as real estate taxes, insurance, common area maintenance charges and other executory costs.
 These amounts generally escalate each year.
-We expect that any new stores we open will also be leased by us under operating leases, which will further increase our operating lease expenses.
+We expect that any new stores we open will also be leased by us under operating leases, which will further increase our operating lease expenses and obligations.